terencezl/terencezl.github.io/_posts/2022-10-12-an-openmp-parallel-data-access-pattern-in-faiss.md

 ---
 layout: post
-title: openmp Parallel Data Access Pattern in Faiss
+title: An openmp Parallel Data Access Pattern in Faiss
 ---

 This is a quick note on how to use `openmp` or rather, any multithreading library to divide the underlying data.
 Let's use some code snippets from Faiss.